zorael/kameloso/README.md

 * blacklists; by mask, by account?
 * optional formatting in IRC output? (later)
 * channel-split notes (later)
-* notes to always trigger on joins if not present when note placed, only on activity if present? (later)
+* notes to always trigger on joins if not present when note placed, only on activity if present? channel-split? (later)
+* `seen` doing what? channel-split? `IRCEvent`-based? (later)
 * update wiki
-* documentation run; examples, params
-* try github.io ddoc hosting? guide in forums

 # Built With